The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 17

-The Dimensional - US Targeted Value ETF dividend reflects a fund that keeps at least 80% of its assets in U.S. company securities, with the flexibility to use futures contracts to fine-tune equity exposure.
-DFAT currently yields 1.38%, with a trailing annual dividend rate of $0.9587 per share paid quarterly.
-The next ex-dividend date is June 23, 2026.
-That growth rate, not the yield, is the main draw here: the fund suits growth-and-income investors who want rising distributions over time rather than a high starting yield.
+The Dimensional - US Targeted Value ETF dividend comes from a fund that keeps at least 80% of its assets in U.S. company securities, with the flexibility to use futures contracts to fine-tune equity exposure.
+DFAT currently yields 1.33%, paying $0.9587 per share over the trailing twelve months.
+The fund pays quarterly, with the next ex-dividend date on June 23, 2026, and the last dividend amount was $0.2318 per share.
+A beta of 0.975 puts DFAT close to market-level volatility, making it a fit for growth-and-income investors who want dividend expansion rather than a high starting yield.

 Dimensional - US Targeted Value ETF dividend history shows a CAGR of 13.5% per year from 2010 to 2025.
-Per-share payments grew from $0.1390 to $0.9248 over that window (2026 is a partial year and excluded from the CAGR calculation).
-The history does include at least one year-over-year decline exceeding 5%, so the path has not been straight up, and the largest single-year jump was 141.0% in 2012.
+Per-share payments grew from $0.1390 to $0.9248 over that period (2026 is a partial year and excluded from the growth calculation).
+The largest single-year jump was 141.0% in 2012, while the history also contains at least one year-over-year decline exceeding 5%, reflecting the variable nature of equity fund distributions.

 | Period | CAGR | From | To |